ryukau/VSTPlugins/docs/manual/WaveCymbal/WaveCymbal_en.md

 Transition time from previous value to current value in seconds. `Gain`, `Excitation.Time`, `Random.Amount`, `Bandpass.MinCutoff`, `Bandpass.MaxCutoff` will be affected.
 Slide effect of `OscType.Sustain` can be tuned by `Smoothness`.

 ## Change Log
+- 0.1.7
+  - Changed display method for pop-up which shows up by clicking plugin title.
 - 0.1.6
   - Fixed to stop sounds when deactivated.
   - Fixed a bug that was causing noise on PreSonus Studio One 4.6.1.